MJoergen/fpga_utilities/interfaces.md

 1. **Packets are non-empty.** A packet consists of one or more beats.
 A beat with `LAST = 1` and `BYTES = 0` is **illegal**.
 2. **Full beats before `LAST`.** On every beat with `LAST = 0`, *all* `N` bytes of `DATA` are valid.
-Partial‑word framing is only permitted on the final beat, signalled by `BYTES`.
+Partial-word framing is only permitted on the final beat, signalled by `BYTES`.
 3. **Final beat.** On the beat with `LAST = 1`, exactly `BYTES` bytes are valid, occupying the most significant `8*BYTES` bits of `DATA`.
-   The remaining `8*(N - BYTES)` bits are don't‑care from the master and must be ignored by the slave.
+   The remaining `8*(N - BYTES)` bits are don't-care from the master and must be ignored by the slave.
 4. **Packet ordering.** Beats of a packet must be presented in order, contiguously.
-There is no inter‑packet idle requirement: the master may assert `VALID` for the first beat of packet *k+1* in the cycle immediately following the `LAST` handshake of packet *k*.
+There is no inter-packet idle requirement: the master may assert `VALID` for the first beat of packet *k+1* in the cycle immediately following the `LAST` handshake of packet *k*.
 5. **Slave responsibility.** A compliant slave must not assume any